 G-Sync and FreeSync are both designed to smooth out gameplay, reduce input lag, and prevent screen tearing.
-They have different methods for accomplishing these goals, but what really sets them apart is that one side closely guards them, and the other shares them openly.
+They have different methods for accomplishing these goals, but what really sets them apart is that one is closely guarded, and the other is openly shared.
 While Nvidia’s G-Sync is enabled by including a chip in the construction of the monitor, FreeSync uses the video card’s functionality to manage the refresh rate of the monitor using the Adaptive Sync standard built into the DisplayPort standard.

-Users have noted that although tearing and stuttering are reduced with FreeSync enabled, another problem arises – ghosting.
+Users have noted that although tearing and stuttering are reduced with FreeSync enabled, some monitors exhibit another problem: Ghosting.
 As objects move on the screen, they leave behind a bit of the image of their last position like a shadow.
 It’s an artifact that some people don’t notice at all, and really annoys others.

 There are a lot of fingers being pointed at what might be causing it, but the physical reason for it is power management.
 If you don’t apply enough power to the pixels, your image will have gaps in it, too much power, and you’ll see ghosting.
 It’s hard to balance the adaptive refresh technology with proper power distribution.

 Given the price gap, you might wonder why anyone would prefer G-Sync.
 The answer is simple — it’s superior.
-If Nvidia’s adaptive refresh technology doesn’t suffer ghosting issues and delivers more consistent overall performance.
-It’s also worth noting that Nvidia video cards are currently the performance king.
+Nvidia’s adaptive refresh technology just delivers more consistent overall performance.
+It’s also worth noting that, when it comes to high performance and 4K gaming, Nvidia video cards are currently the performance king.
 Going with FreeSync, and thus buying an AMD Radeon card, might mean purchasing hardware that delivers less bang for your buck.

 Ultimately, both of these technologies largely accomplish their goals and deliver an experience that’s superior to V-Sync.
 Your choice will depend on whether you prefer value or a top-notch gaming experience.